IBM-Cloud/data-lake/upload/cos-upload/README.md

 -    **prefix**:   A prefix for the object name (can be empty, pass "" in that case)
 -    **file**:     One or more file paths

-The name of the target object is derived from the file name.
+The name of the target object is derived from the file path.
+If the `--flatten` option is used, the basename of the file path is used, else the full (absolute or relative) file path is used to construct the object name.

+Note that environment variables like `$HOME` or `~` expand to an absolute path, which is reflected in the object name if `--flatten` is not used.

 ### Examples: